sholtodouglas/multihost_dataloading/cloud_tpu_workflow.md

 - Local: The terminal one your local machine you just ran workflow_setup/infra.py from
 - Remote: A tmux terminal connected to every host, with terminal broadcasting.

+NOTE: If you want to turn off broadcasting to work in only one window, type ctrl-b then : to open a prompt.
+Then type 'setw synchronize-panes'.
+This toggles it on and off.

 In your remote terminal